KINFOO/kde-booklet/kde.md

 Kind regards,
 KDE.

-## KDE Workspaces
+## Plasma Workspaces

-_KDE Workspaces_ gathers several Desktop environments.
-First of all, a desktop environment is the graphical implementation which enables to interact with your operating system.
-KDE Workspaces contains two implementations.
-The most famous is _Plasma Desktop Workspace_, which is the implementation tailored for _desktop and laptop_ computers.
-There is also another implementation for _small
+_Plasma Workspaces_ gather several user focused environments.
+Each of those environments provides the tools necessary to interact with your devices.
-screens_: _Plasma Netbook Workspace_.
+Plasma Workspaces contains several environment variants.
+The most famous is _Plasma Desktop_, which is tailored for _desktop and laptop_ computers.
+There are also _Plasma Netbook_ better suited for _small screens_, and _Plasma Active_ adapted to consumer electronics.

 ![Dolphin in KDE 4.9](https://raw.github.com/KINFOO/kde-booklet/master/images/workspaces/kde49-dolphin_.png "Browsing files in KDE 4.9")